 SALAD Days (Speaking and Listening Activity Development)

 Further promoting standards in oracy, we have implemented drop down mornings known as SALAD days.
-These prove very popular among our student body, with engagement and behaviour standards being very high during the delivery of these days.
+These prove very popular among our pupil body, with engagement and behaviour standards being very high during the delivery of these days.
 Each subject area takes a turn throughout the year to develop a deepened or extended sequence of learning from their curriculum.
-The main thrust of the sessions however is that students predominantly talk, discuss and present their ideas in a variety of ways, predominantly making use of their oracy skills over their written skills.
+The main thrust of the sessions however is that pupils predominantly talk, discuss and present their ideas in a variety of ways, predominantly making use of their oracy skills over their written skills.